CDLUC3/mrt-doc/runtime_platforms.md

   -  Collection Tool

 ### Future Platforms

-*This presumes that our general purpose EC2 apps can go to ECS and that our Instance Type optimized platforms will need to go to a specialized Auto Scaling Group.
-Perhaps we can have a consult with Kevin at some time.*
+Assumptions based on May 2024 conversation with IAS
+- For containers, prefer Fargate.
+It may be more costly than EC2, but it requires less administrative support.
+- If a specialized instance type is needed, use ECS.
+This would then require us to manage the underlying EC2 instances.
+These should be re-created as needed via Auto Scaling Groups.

-- Auto Scaling Groups
+- ECS
   - Auto Scaling Group - Network Optmized
     - Ingest (ZFS needed)
     - Audit
   - Auto Scaling Group - IO optimized
-    - Sorage (ZFS needed)
+    - Storage (ZFS needed)
     - Access Assembly
     - Replication
-- ECS
+- Fargate
-  - Zookeeper
+  - Zookeeper (maybe, but hostnames need to be known)
   - LDAP
   - UI - Rails
   - Inventory Tomcat
-- EC2
-  - EC2 Misc
+- EC2 (not a containerized service)
-    - Batch Server
+  - Batch server
+  - Jenkins
 - RDS
   - MySQL
 - Lambda
   -  Admin Tool
   -  Collection Tool
-- Lambda + API Gateway
+- Lambda + API Gateway candidates
+  - _Microservice functionality that could be extracted from a primary microservice container_
   - Merritt API (currently part of UI)
   - Access File Requests and Assembly Queuing
-  - Queue Management (currently part of Ingest Admin API)
   - Inventory - Local ID Service